-Jo Anne Johnson came to OSU in 1964 to serve as the Dean of Women.
-In 1969 the university appointed Jo Anne as Associate Dean of Students after a structural reorganization eliminated the Dean of Women post.
-A year later, Jo Anne married state legislator and History Department faculty Cliff Trow.
-Jo Anne was one of the central figures in a group of campus women who addressed issues of inequality faced by female faculty, such as salary parity.
-These discussions and activities eventually led to the formation of the OSU Women’s Network and the Women's Center.
-In 1983 Jo Anne was named Vice President for Student Affairs, becoming the first woman at OSU to hold a vice presidency position.
+Jo Anne J. Trow (then Jo Anne Johnson) came to Oregon State University in 1965 to serve as the Dean of Women.
+In 1969 the university appointed Trow as Associate Dean of Students after a structural reorganization eliminated the Dean of Women position.
+A year later, she married Clifford W. Trow, a faculty member in the Oregon State University History Department.
+Jo Anne Trow was one of the central figures in a group of campus women who addressed issues of inequality faced by female faculty, such as salary parity.
+These discussions and activities eventually led to the formation of the OSU Women’s Network, the Women's Center, and the President's Commission on the Status of Women.
+In 1984, Trow was named Vice President for Student Affairs -- the first female vice president at Oregon State.
 She retired in 1995.

 Jo Anne Trow has been active in a number of community organizations such as the Corvallis Parks and Recreation Advisory Board and the Old Mill Center for Children and Families.
 She has received many honors, including the Howland Special Achievement Award and Corvallis Senior First Citizen, in recognition of her civic actvities.